Abbey Schlanz '18

 Hometown: Shadyside, Ohio

-Member of WRMU, Kappa Phi, DWOC, Sigma Tau Delta, Honors Program, Co-editor of Calliope and vice president of English Society
+Member of Kappa Phi, DWOC, Sigma Tau Delta, Honors Program, WRMU, Co-editor of Calliope and treasurer of English Society

 Choosing Mount Union